UPPMAX/programming_formalisms_intro/doc/intro.md

   - Reproducibility and sharing
 - Iterations

-More about life cycles in next session and later this wwek
+More about life cycles in next session and later this week

 ## Summary of Introduction
 - Now after the overview you are ready to dig deeper in the topics and try it out yourself!